-Choose from items like the pork belly bao sandwiches, pesto chicken salad sandwich or freshly prepared stir fry from Wok n’ Bowl (photo below).
-The Pizza & Pasta buffet is a popular place for all-you-can-eat with a great salad bar and creative offerings.
+Choose from items like the pork belly bao sandwiches, pesto chicken salad sandwich or freshly prepared stir fry ramen noodle bowls.
+The Pizza & Pasta restaurant is a popular place.
 We’ve also enjoyed the Knight’s Smokehouse BBQ with slow-cooked Texas BBQ dishes and craft beer.

-And yes, you can still find the usual burgers, fries and soft serve cones if that’s what you want to eat!
-For dessert, you have to grab a box of Granny’s Apple Fries.
+And yes, you can still find the usual burgers, fries and soft serve cones if that’s what you want to eat.
+For dessert, you have to grab a box (or two) of Granny’s Apple Fries.
 You might not want to share!